microsoft/WindowsAppSDK-Samples/DWriteCore/DWriteCoreGallery/README.md

 2. Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.

-> If when building the solution, you get an error related to a powershell command, you will need to manually run that powershell command.
-Copy the full powershell command and paste it into a command prompt.
+    > Note: When building the solution, if you get an error related to a PowerShell command: </br></br>`The command "powershell.exe -ExecutionPolicy Unrestricted -file ..." exited with code 1.` </br></br> You will need to manually run that PowerShell command to build.
+Copy the full PowerShell command inside the quotes of the error message and paste it into a command prompt.

 3. Set "DWriteCoreGallery (packaging)" as the startup project.
 Right click "DWriteCoreGallery (packaging)" and select "set as startup project" from the context menu.